 By early 2013 the sound and style of The Grim was all set, most of the final arrangements and symphonic orchestrations for Sanctified were finished, but there was still some uncertainty regarding the main vocals, as Carl never intended to do them all by himself.
 So, as he would like to put it; “like a lightning strike”, he came in contact with Maria Storck who has quite a different background as a singer/songwriter doing mostly rock and blues as well as conducting workshops in the vocal art of growling.
 Carl had not considered a female vocalist, but when hearing Maria for the first time, he knew she was perfect for his vision of the album.

-Consequently, the remaining lead vocals were recorded that very fall and the album was later mixed by Carl and Mats “Limpan” Lindfors, who also did the mastering at Cutting Room Studios in Stockholm during spring the following year.
+Consequently, the remaining lead vocals were recorded that very fall and the album was later mixed by Carl and the late Mats “Limpan” Lindfors, who also did the mastering at Cutting Room Studios in Stockholm during spring the following year.

 Sanctified was finally released worldwide on Friday the 13th November 2015, through Dead End Exit Records and Sound Pollution.